 The B vitamins are important for turning the food you eat into energy, as well as proper brain and nervous system function, while the antioxidant vitamin C is necessary for creating the collagen you need for forming bones, blood vessels, ligaments and tendons.

 Baked potatoes contain more minerals than rice.
 Each potato with skin contains more than 10 percent of the DV for iron, magnesium, phosphorus and potassium.
 A cup of white rice provides you with about the same amount of iron as a medium baked potato, but only small amounts of the other minerals.
 You need iron for forming red blood cells and transporting oxygen.
 Magnesium is essential for nerve, muscle and heart function, while phosphorus is important for forming DNA, and potassium can help counteract the negative effects of sodium on blood pressure levels.

-Sweet potatoes are an even healthier choice than regular white potatoes, since they're also high in vitamin A. Brown rice is a healthier choice than white since it's higher in fiber, thiamine, niacin, vitamin B-6, phosphorus and magnesium, but it still isn't quite as nutritious as a baked potato.
-Black rice, if you can find it, is even higher in iron and fiber.
+Sweet potatoes are an even healthier choice than regular white potatoes, since they're also high in vitamin A, according to the USDA.
+Brown rice is a healthier choice than white since it's higher in fiber, thiamine, niacin, vitamin B-6, phosphorus and magnesium, per the USDA, but it still isn't quite as nutritious as a baked potato.
 Watch what you put on your baked potatoes or rice, as this can greatly increase the calories.
-Topping your potato with 2 tablespoons of butter will add 201 calories, while the same amount of sour cream adds 62 calories.
+Topping your potato with 2 tablespoons of butter will add 201 calories, while the same amount of sour cream adds 60 calories.

 - USDA National Nutrient Database: "Potato, Baked, Flesh and Skin, Without Salt"

 - USDA National Nutrient Database: "Rice, White, Long-grain, Regular, Cooked, Enriched"